-The combination of rushed work and the amount of NCPs in the supply chain contribute.
-However, there also appears to be a lack of regulatory action that would help to solve the problem.
+The combination of rushed work and the lack of compliant building products in the supply chain contribute.
+There also appears to be a lack of regulatory action that would help to solve the problem.

 Problems With the Building Code

-Several in the industry believe that Australia’s building codes aren’t up to the correct standard.
-More specifically, they note that regulators aren’t enforcing the code well enough.
+Several in the industry believe that Australia’s building codes are not up to the correct standard.
+More specifically, they note that regulators are not enforcing the code well enough.

 It’s difficult to argue against this point.
-The sheer amount of NCPs in the supply chain suggests that regulators aren’t doing enough to crack down on shoddy suppliers.
+The sheer number of NCPs in the supply chain suggests that regulators are not doing enough to crack down on shoddy suppliers.

 Other organisations note that chasing cheaper construction leads to shoddy products.

 It seems that a problem with the building codes is to blame.
-However, enforcement of these codes isn’t at a high enough level to have an effect.
+However, enforcement of these codes is not at a high enough level to have an effect.
 The problem is that Australia’s population growth has led to more construction projects.
-If this lack of regulatory oversight was a problem before, it’s now a major issue.
+If this lack of regulatory oversight was a problem before, it is now a major issue.
 After all, more construction means more NCPs slipping through the cracks.

-At the immediate level, it seems like the industry needs stronger regulation.
-Having building codes in place is only the first step.
-A lack of enforcement leads to the situation that we have now.
+At the immediate level, it seems like the industry needs stronger regulation and having building codes in place is only the first step.
+A lack of enforcement leads to the situation that we have now because of a lack of focus on quality and compliant building products.
 NCPs have gotten into the supply chain because of oversights at several levels.
 But it’s a lack of enforcement that has allowed it to keep happening.
 Less scrupulous companies provide and use NCPs safe in the knowledge that they’ll face little punishment.

 It’s also possible that a slowdown in construction projects would help.
 Australia’s rapid population increases may not allow for this.
 However, there’s no denying that rushed work leads to oversights.
 You need only look at the glass shattering and cladding fire problems to see the results of rushing in action.

 Finally, the onus may be on designers and construction crews to source quality products.
-For the time being, it seems like they can’t rely on regulators as much as they should be able to.
+For the time being, it seems like they cannot rely on regulators as much as they should be able to.
 This means they have to think more about the needs of the buildings and clients.
-Suppliers like Safetyline Jalousie make an effort to create products that meet or exceed current standards.
+Reliable window suppliers like Safetyline Jalousie create high quality products such as compliant windows that meet or exceed current standards.
 Using such suppliers, instead of going for the cheapest option, leads to savings in the long run.
-It ensures projects don’t experience delays and creates happy clients and residents.
+It ensures projects do not experience delays and creates happy clients and residents.

-The high-rise boom isn’t necessarily a bad thing.
+The high-rise boom is not necessarily a bad thing.
 It has likely created more jobs in the Australian building sector.

 However, it’s clear that this rapid increase in work has created a number of new problems.
 Oversights at the design stage and the increasing surge of NCPs into the supply chain are an issue.
 So too is the lack of regulatory enforcement that should prevent this from happening.

-You need to avoid all of these problems, which means you need a reliable window supplier.
-That’s where Safetyline Jalousie can help.
-If you’re looking for compliant windows for a high-rise building, we recommend you do the following:
+You need to avoid all these problems, which means you need a reliable window supplier.
+That is where Safetyline Jalousie can help.
+If you are looking for compliant windows for a high-rise building, we recommend you do the following:

 - Examine our louvre windows’ technical specifications.